PowerDNS/pdns/pdns/dnsdistdist/docs/reference/dq.rst

   - ``useECS``

   If the value is really needed while the response is being processed, it is possible to set a tag while the query is processed, as tags will be passed to the response object.
+  The DNSResponse object has one additional attribute:

+  .. attribute:: DNSResponse.selectedBackend

+    .. versionadded:: 1.9.0

+    :ref:`ComboAddress` of the selected backend.

-  It also has one additional method:
+  It also has additional methods:

   .. method:: DNSResponse:editTTLs(func)